flox0000/First-Node-App/README.md

 # First-Node-App
-Simple Weather App using Node and Express
+Simple Weather App using Node, Express and the OpenWeather API.